radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/04-campaign-examples.md

 The available *reviewer strategies* are:

 - User account members by line manager, technical/service account members by the repository owner
 - User account members by line manager, all other members by the repository owner
-- User account members by themselves, all other members by the repository owner
+- User account members by themself, all other members by the repository owner
 - User account members by line manager, technical/service account members by the group owner
 - User account members by line manager, all other members by the group owner
-- User account members by themselves, all other members by the group owner
+- User account members by themself, all other members by the group owner
 - All members by the group owner
 - All members by the repository owner
 - All members by the default reviewer

 When the group membership review is launch, review is available on "Access 360" section:

 ![](./media/IAP241.png)

 Reviewers can start the group membership review.
 They can approve, revoke or comment one by one, they can also perform bulk operations by selecting several entries at once.

-> the behavior is the same as for Application Rights Review, but without the sign off and immediate remediation capabilities that have been introduced in IAP version 2.1.

 ![](./media/IAP242.png)